TheMetalCenter/m4b-mp3-chapters-from-cuesheets/README.md

 	- Solution: chcp is an internal windows command located in system32, and should be on your PATH by default
 	- However if you get this error then you need to re-add system32 to your PATH
 - Some sources say that a mp3 id3v2 chapter has a character limit of 62 characters
-	- I haven't encountered a limit personally
+	- I haven't encountered a limit personally, had a chapter with 99 characters work fine
 - Traditionally cuesheets are supposed to be limited to 99 chapters
 	- Some media players may enforce this limitation, but cue2ffmeta can handle over 100 chapters and so can m4b/mp3 embedded chapters
 - If having performer valdiation issues